openaps/AndroidAPSdocs/docs/EN/Hardware/Libre3.rst

 Freestyle Libre 3
 **************************************************

 The Freestyle Libre 3 system can automatically report dangerous blood glucose levels.
 The Libre3 Sensor sends the current blood sugar level to a receiver (reader or smartphone) every minute.
 The receiver triggers an alarm if necessary.
-With a modified LibreLink app, Juggluco app and the xDrip+ app, you can continuously receive and display your blood sugar level on your smartphone.
+With a modified Libre 3 app, Juggluco app and the xDrip+ app, you can continuously receive and display your blood sugar level on your smartphone.
 It's even possible to receives older data out of the sensor memory (two hours minutely glucose and two weeks once per 5 minute history data.)
 This is sendt to Juggluco.

 The sensor can be calibrated in the range of -40 mg/dl to +20 mg/dl (-2,2 mmol/l to +1,1 mmol/l) to adjust differences between finger prick measurements and sensor readings.